pandas-dev/pandas/doc/source/user_guide/io.rst

      Support for defaultdict was added.
-Specify a defaultdict as input where the default determines the dtype of the columns which are not explicitly listed. engine : {``'c'``, ``'python'``, ``'pyarrow'``}
+Specify a defaultdict as input where the default determines the dtype of the columns which are not explicitly listed.

+use_nullable_dtypes : bool = False
+    Whether or not to use nullable dtypes as default when reading data.
+If set to True, nullable dtypes are used for all dtypes that have a nullable implementation, even if no nulls are present.

+    .. versionadded:: 2.0

+engine : {``'c'``, ``'python'``, ``'pyarrow'``}
   Parser engine to use.
 The C and pyarrow engines are faster, while the python engine is currently more feature-complete.
 Multithreading is currently only supported by